 Are doodles good with children?

 Yes!
 Doodles are affectionate, gentle dogs that get along with everyone – even cats.
-We have an 11 year old in our home and welcome friends with children to come over and play with our puppies so they are well socialized.

 Can we come visit the puppies?